 Thijs Dallinga News: Earns assist

-Dallinga assisted once to go with one shot (one on goal) and two chances created in Sunday's 1-1 draw against Juventus.
+Dallinga assisted once to go with zero corners and two chances created in Friday's 3-1 defeat against AC Milan.

-Dallinga recorded an assist in Sunday's match, finding Remo Frueler for the club's lone goal of the contest.
-This was his first assist of the season and his first in all competitions since joining the club this offseason.
-He now has three goal contributions in 29 appearances (10 starts) this campaign.
+Dallinga earned the club's only assist of the match Friday, finding Riccardo Orsolini in the 49th minute.
+This marks his second straight outing with a goal contribution, both of which were assists.
+These mark his only two assists of the season, also having bagged two goals.

 Win Your League With RotoWire!